Delta Aurigae

-Delta Aurigae, Latinized from δ Aurigae, is the Bayer designation for an astrometric binary star in the northern constellation of Auriga.
-It is visible to the naked eye with an apparent visual magnitude of 3.715.
+Delta Aurigae, also named Bagu, is an astrometric binary star in the northern constellation of Auriga.
+This star is visible to the naked eye with an apparent visual magnitude of 3.715.
 Based upon its annual parallax shift of 23.06 mas, it is some 141 ly distant from the Earth, give or take a three light-year margin of error.
 It is drifting further away with a radial velocity of +10 km/s.
 This star is the namesake for the Delta Aurigids, a meteor shower that occurs between October 6–15.
 The radiant point for this shower passes several degrees to the south of the star.

 The variable radial velocity of this system was not recognized until 1999, more than a century following the first measurement in 1897.
 Delta Aurigae is a single-lined spectroscopic binary: periodic Doppler shifts in the star's spectrum indicate orbital motion.
 The pair have an orbital period of 1283.4 d and an eccentricity of 0.231.
 Based on the small amplitude of the radial velocity variation, the companion is most likely a small K- or early M-type main-sequence star with around half the mass of the Sun.

 The visible component of this system is an evolved giant star with a stellar classification of K0 IIIb.
-It is a member of the so-called "red clump", indicating that it is generating energy through helium fusion at its core.
-The star is 3.26 billion years old and is spinning with a projected rotational velocity of 4 km/s.
+It is a red clump star, indicating that it is generating energy through helium fusion at its core.
+This star is 3.26 billion years old and is spinning with a projected rotational velocity of 4 km/s.
 It has 1.63 times the mass of the Sun and has expanded to 11 times the Sun's radius.
 The star is radiating 62 times the Sun's luminosity from the star's photosphere at an effective temperature of 4,786 K. This heat gives the star the orange-hued glow of a K-type star.

-Name
+Naming

+Delta Aurigae is a Bayer designation that is Latinized from δ Aurigae, and abbreviated Delta Aur or δ Aur.

 In Indian astronomy, it is known by the name Prajapati /pr@'dZɑːp@ti/, from the Sanskrit प्रजापति prajāpati "the Lord of Created Beings".